 - He also asked if anyone knew the only ads and sections within newspapers that have not declined.
 Nobody knew.
 The answer was the obituaries.

-- He said artifical intelligence won’t change investing.
+- He said artificial intelligence won’t change investing.
 It can’t beat a person at actually finding investments.

 - He talked about his bet on index funds versus hedge funds.
-He said to look at longbets.org.
-He wrote a lot about his bet against hedge funds in his annual letter, which came out last week (located here).
+He said to look at www.longbets.org.
+He wrote a lot about his bet against hedge funds in his 2017 annual letter, which is located here.

 - When asked about regulations and the financial sector, he said to read an October 2016 article by Tim Geithner.
 It was a good piece on the role of regulation in the financial markets.

-- Optimism is a huge strength in business and life.
+- He said optimism is a huge strength in business and life.
 It also gives emotional stability.
 His optimism is not an adopted position.
 It comes from analysis.
 He mentioned how everyone in the room was wealthier than the world’s richest person when he was born in 1930.

 - For valuation, he talked about a bird in the hand being worth two in the bush (My question: does anyone actually hunt birds anymore?).
 He had a great quote about this which I wrote down and underlined.
 He said “investing is about knowing a business well enough that you can predict how many birds will be in the bush, and when they will appear.”